Wellington’s April 2026 floods

 Wellington’s weather is famously (in New Zealand) a bit of a joke.
 It’s true that you can’t beat Wellington on a good day,1 but… it’s not very often a good day.
 Or so the story goes.
 Being from Ireland, I’ve never really considered Wellington’s weather to be especially bad.
 Sure, it’s generally cooler than much of New Zealand, and much much windier,2 but overall it’s fine.

-Meanwhile, life goes on, and we’ve been in the process of buying a house (or more accurately, trying to…) over the last several months.
-As a result I’ve looked at more than a few flood risk maps using the Wellington City Property map over the last several months.
-Familiarity with that resource got me wondering, as I made the usually 15 minute trip from our temporary rental in Island Bay up to the house we just sold in Brooklyn on Monday morning (taking 40 minutes to do so), how informative those flood maps were with respect to recent events.
+Meanwhile, life goes on, and we’ve been in the process of buying a house, or more accurately, trying to… As a result I’ve looked at more than a few flood risk maps using the Wellington City Property map over the last several months.
+Familiarity with that resource got me wondering, on the morning after the storm, as I made the usually 12 minute trip from our rental in Island Bay up to the house we just sold in Brooklyn (taking 40 flood-disrupted minutes to do so), how informative those flood maps were with respect to recent events.

-The striking thing about this particular weather ‘event’ was just how intensely localised it seems to have been.
+The striking thing about this particular weather ‘event’ was just how intensely localised it was.
 Almost all the news reports focused on a fairly small area of Wellington’s southern suburbs.
 Obviously, there was a lot of rain and (I assume) flooding elsewhere, but the really catastrophic stuff was in Brooklyn, Island Bay, and Newtown.
 Long story short, what we need is a map.

 Code